The Vienna Initiative: Context

-The 2008 crisis
+2008 financial crisis

 This crisis, which led to the creation of the Vienna Initiative, was unique as it came from the most important banks of the west.
 A bubble had been created as risky loans had been dispersed across the economy.
 Once people did not manage to reimburse their loans, the economy collapsed leaving the emerging countries in a very complex situation.
 They depended on the Western banks that were withdrawing their capitals from the emerging countries.
 A solution needed to be found in order to avoid a total collapse of the emerging economy.
 Once the crises stroke, the Commission and the European Investment bank decided to react and convince Western banks not to reduce drastically the money they were injecting in the CESEE economies.

-The Vienna Initiative
+The Initiative

 In order to help the CESEE countries during the 2008 crisis, the Vienna Initiative was created to avoid a total collapse of their economies.
 The European Central Bank, the European Commission, the International Monetary Fund and the World bank have been the leaders of the initiative.
 The Forum was all set up by January 2009.
 In 2008, they coordinated the actions between the West and the CESEE under the “CEE concerted Action”.
 Western banks were to keep investment in the CESEE countries.
 The Vienna Initiative is a space of coordination and decision making.
 They wanted to avoid a credit decline as those countries had experienced credit growth during the years preceding the Initiative.
 The challenge was both external and internal.
 The CESEE countries had to deal with a diminishing external demand and no internal demand.
 Their currency had also been depreciated, which for emerging economies is no good as usually debts in emerging countries are emitted in foreign currencies.
 The maintenance of western banks allowed access to financial resources in those emerging countries.

 In total, more than $33 billion were injected in the economy through the Joint IFI Action Plan.
 That plan was launched by the European Bank for Reconstruction and development, the European Investment Bank and the World Bank.

 Working groups that would produce recommendations were also created.
 The goal was to analyze “the following policy issues that would make financial sectors in emerging Europe more resilient in the longer term”.
-Those working groups are composed of representatives of the banks, of the European Institutions, central banks, …
+Those working groups are composed of representatives of the banks, of the European Institutions, central banks, ...

 At the height of the crisis, many were afraid of a 'Prisoner's Dilemma' occurring in which larger foreign banks would pull support and investment from developing subsidiaries and thus cause financial ruin.
 Although it would have been beneficial for one bank to do so if the other's had not, the Vienna Initiative succeeded in instilling cooperation to avoid this.
 Large European banks remained committed to their support and allowed for gradual deleveraging of the entire system and manage liquidity more efficiently.

-Was the Vienna Initiative a success?